ericgaspar/rustdesk_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+RustDesk is a full-featured open source remote control alternative for self-hosting and security with minimal configuration.